outline/rich-markdown-editor/README.md

 A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Outline](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
 The editor is WYSIWYG and includes formatting tools whilst retaining the ability to write markdown shortcuts inline and output plain Markdown.

-> Important Note: This project is **not attempting** to be an all-purpose Markdown editor.
+> Important Note: This project is **not attempting to be an all-purpose Markdown editor**.
 It is built for the [Outline](http://getoutline.com) knowledge base, and whilst others are welcome to fork or use this package in your own products, development decisions are centered around the needs of Outline.

 ## Usage